 - What languages and frameworks will you use?

 - How will you monetize and promote your app?
 How much will it cost?

 UX and UI design

-After you formed the main idea and objectives, next comes the stage of user experience and use interface design.
-This is when you decide how your app is going to look like and exactly how it will be used, depending on the features you’ve picked during the previous step.
+After you formed the main idea and objectives, next comes the stage of user experience and user interface design.
+This is when you decide how your app is going to look and exactly how it will be used, depending on the features you’ve picked during the previous step.
 Your aim is to create an interactive prototype to use during the development stage.

 You’ll need to create:

 - Information architecture.
 This is where you specify and detail the data, interface, and functionality of the app.

 - Wireframes.
 They provide a visual representation of how an app looks, what sizes are the elements, and how they are arranged in accordance with each other, that is, the layout.